skyelynwaddell/vector0/README.md

 Drag the folder `qengine` from `/tbdata` into `TRENCHBROOM_INSTALL_PATH/games/`

-After installing trenchbroom and adding the qengine to the games folder, open the app and click `New Map...`
+After installing trenchbroom and adding `qengine` to the games folder, open the app and click `New Map...`

 Select `qengine` from the games list, and click `Open preferences...` <br>
 Another list of games will show up in preferences, go down to `qengine`.